riddhikazolage/customer-shopping-behavior-analysis/README.md

 ## 🔍 Key Insights

 * Young Adults and Middle-Aged customers generated the highest revenue.
-* Clothing was the top-performing product category.
+* Clothing generated the highest revenue among all product categories.
-* Subscribers spent significantly more than non-subscribers.
+* Subscribers spent approximately 2× more per transaction than non-subscribers.
 * Over 70% of customers were non-subscribers, indicating strong growth potential.

 ## 💡 Recommendations